(Cape Town, Hermanus, Madikwe Game Reserve)

 In the afternoon, enjoy some time on your own to relax.

-This afternoon you'll meet up with others at the lodge and embark on your afternoon game drive.
-Sunrise and sunset are when the animals are most active.
+Prepare for an adventure this afternoon as you'll meet up with other guest from your lodging accommodation and embark on an exciting afternoon game drive.
+You'll find that the majority of the wildlife within this game reserve a most active during the sunrise and sunset hours.
 You'll be out in the reserve for a few hours before returning back to the lodge to freshen up for dinner.
 A private vehicle can be booked at an additional cost dependant on availability.

 Etali Safari Lodge is located in the heart of the spectacular Madikwe Game Reserve, embraced and nurtured by Mother Africa's rich red soil and meets you with lavish hospitality.
 Built in harmony with nature under the vibrant African sun, Etali Safari Lodge is an exclusive, intimate haven, where body and soul are rejuvenated in surroundings created by people who understand luxury.
 You will find the accommodation at this lodge sheer bliss in any one of the eight luxury air-conditioned suites, each set apart for total privacy in its own busheled domain.
 The mix of cool and earthy colours in the decor is a peaceful contrast to the unsurpassed beauty of the sweet-thorn Acacia trees outside.
 Dining is available on location featuring a mixture of African and fine dining as well as other special dietary requirements.
 Recreational facilities include a Wellness Spa with a steam room and an air open gym available to you at any time.
 Since Etali Safari Lodge opened to guest, it has received the prestigious 5 star rating from the South African Tourism.
 Etali is operated and run by the owners.

 Embark on an early morning game drive with your expert guide.
-Madikwe is known for it's divers wildlife and this was help to a effort in the 90's to encourage conservation called "Operation Phoenix".
-It is to this day one of the largest game translocation exercises in the world.
-More than 8,000 animals of 28 species have been released into the Madikwe Game Reserve including elephant, rhino, buffalo, lion, cheetah, Cape hunting dog, spotted hyena, giraffe, antelope and other herbivores.
+Madikwe is known for it's diverse wildlife species as a result from the help and effort put forth in the 90's to encourage conservation, a program named "Operation Phoenix".
+This epic project is to this day one of the largest game translocation exercises ever undertaken in the world.
+More than 8,000 animals of 28 species have been released into the Madikwe Game Reserve including elephant, rhino, buffalo, lion, cheetah, Cape hunting dog, spotted hyena, giraffe, antelope and other various herbivores.

 Children under the age of 6 are not allowed on game drive vehicles as per the North WestParks and Tourism Board.
 However, we offer a free bumble drive after breakfast where the kids are joined by their parents after the normal drive and then do a short drive.
 Rangers then concentrate on smaller things with the kids, they do plaster of paris imprints of tracks, discuss medicinal and other uses for trees and grass, and let them in on many other secrets of the bush and the inhabitants thereof.
 Whilst we welcome families with kids, the experience of all our guests is our priority.
 We have wonderful babysitters to take care of the children and allow parents the opportunity to enjoy a wonderful meal, game drive, treatment or the luxury of an afternoon nap.
 At Etali we offer activities for the kids like biscuit baking under the guidance and supervision of our chefs, games and puzzles they can use.
 Kids often enjoy spending a lot of time in the pools in summer as well.